inmanta/examples/Training/README.md

 4. the model is exposed via an api.
 The goal is to lear the basics of Lifecycle and Service Management

-As we go alone, we pick up different tools and skils:
+As we go alone, we pick up different tools and skils.

-1. Discover clab as a tool to manage a virtual lab
-2. Discover basics srlinux cli
-4. Discover the inmanta orchestrator and use it to configure a network

 ## Training Modules